-This initiative provides a wonderful opportunity for a young researcher from the South.
-He or she can set up a research group in their own country.
-There are thousands of unexplored fields requiring young world-class scientists with the means to undertake their projects.
+This initiative provides a wonderful opportunity for young researchers.
+They can set up a research group in a low income country.
+There are thousands of unexplored fields requiring young world-class scientists.
+The initiative provides them with the means to undertake their projects.

 At the end of 2012, the Institut Pasteur selected the first two winners who will set up research groups within the network institutes.
-In the same spirit as the projects (five year groups) undertaken on the Institut Pasteur campus, the objective is to enable young researchers from the South countries to lead innovative research programmes on infectious diseases in their own country.
+In the same spirit as the projects undertaken on the Institut Pasteur campus, the objective is to enable young researchers from the South countries to lead innovative research programmes on infectious diseases in their own country.